grafana/tempo/docs/tempo/website/getting-started/example-demo-app.md

 ## The New Stack demo

-The [New Stack (TNS) demo](https://github.com/grafana/tns) demonstrates a fully-instrumented three-tier application and the integration of Grafana, Prometheus, Loki, and Tempo [features](https://github.com/grafana/tns#demoable-things), including metrics to traces (exemplars), logs to traces, and traces to logs.
+The [New Stack (TNS) demo](https://github.com/grafana/tns) demonstrates a fully instrumented three-tier application and the integration of Grafana, Prometheus, Loki, and Tempo [features](https://github.com/grafana/tns#demoable-things), including metrics to traces (exemplars), logs to traces, and traces to logs.
 A good place to start is the [docker-compose setup](https://github.com/grafana/tns/tree/main/production/docker-compose) which includes a pre-built dashboard, load generator, and exemplars.

 Explanation:
 - Metrics To Traces (Exemplars)